 Members get the most out of their PRSA Richmond membership when they join a committee.
 Committees are where much of the chapter’s programming is born, but they’re also just great places to meet new people.
-Members who are interested in joining a committee should complete a volunteer interest form.

 Helps members achieve Accreditation in Public Relations (APR).